 Ecological effect sizes

 To compare the ecological effect of shrubs and blooming on five community response metrics (floral visitation of M. glabrata, arthropod abundance, arthropod species richness, percent annual cover and annual species richness), and to estimate the biological importance of statistically significant differences the effect size estimate Relative Interaction Index (RII) was calculated (Armas et al., 2004).
-The equation: RII= treatment-controltreatment+control was used and modified from (Filazzola).
+The equation: RII= treatment-controltreatment+control was used.
 Treatments were shrub microsite or blooming, while the controls were open microsite or pre-blooming.
 Only paired microsites in the data were used to calculate effect sizes.
 This measure ranges from −1 to +1, is symmetric around 0, and negative values indicate relative competition whilst positives indicate facilitation (Armas et al., 2004).
 To determine if the effect was significantly different from 0, 95% confidence intervals around mean values were bootstrapped (boot), stratified by the focal shrub ID to account for the repeated measures study design.

 Results